-Although I work with a variety of clients in my practice, I most enjoy working with other men- whether they have ever been in therapy before or not.
+Although I work with a variety of clients in my practice, I most enjoy working with other men- whether they have been in therapy before or not.

-- Self-confidence, self-image, self-esteem issues
+- Self-confidence, self-image, and self-esteem

 - Identifying and better managing emotions